ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAviatorPropagator.rst

 IAviatorPropagator
 ==================

-.. py:class:: IAviatorPropagator
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAviatorPropagator

    object

    Interface used to access the Aviator interface for an aircraft.
 Use this interface to get the mission or Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAviatorPropagator

 Overview
 --------